pepaslabs/TO-220_breakout/README.md

 ## License

 This board design is [Open-Source Hardware](http://www.oshwa.org/definition/).
 It is licensed under the [MIT License](http://opensource.org/licenses/MIT).
+It was designed by Jason Pepas and (will be) sold by Pepas Labs, LLC on tindie.com.